 19. Check your bank account to pay for the Endorsement Stage

 To apply for an Endorsement stage, you need to have 456 GBP in your bank account.
 The most convenient way to pay is via debit card so please, be ready to provide information about the cardholder, card number, date of issue and CVV code.
 Double-check the required sum in your account and its availability as well as appropriate limit for on-line transactions.

 Fill all the required fields in the on-line forms (both of them, mentioned above in step no. 16).
 Attach the documents to support your application.
 Put information about the payment for your Endorsement stage of visa application and submit this application.
 Done!

 21. No paper application

+It is a great point to mention but to get Tier 1 Exceptional Talent Visa you must be paper free!
 It is better to say one more time: starting from October 1, 2019, there is an official statement in both Guidelines, that “You do not need to send printed hard copies to Tech Nation or the Home Office” (page 16 of the Guidelines).
 Please, do not waste your time and efforts to print your docs.

 22. Wait until the expected Endorsement

 You need to wait up to 8 weeks after the confirmation email from the Home Office.
 Yes, two months period is a quite long time in terms of expected results.
 But all you need to do is to check your email every day and keep calm.
 You cannot change the order of things and make your visa application processing faster.